-Federal (CPG) Funds, 2020: \$64,000 Local (Met Council) Funds, 2020: \$16,000 spacing criteria for new corridors/alignments that would vary across regional sub-areas.
+Budget: \$180,000 in 2020 Federal (CPG) Funds, 2020: \$144,000 Local (Met Council) Funds, 2020: \$36,000

+RBTN Bikeway Facility and Corridor Spacing Guidelines: This regional study will review the spacing of all planned RBTN corridors and alignments and the current facility treatment status of a sample of RBTN facilities to develop regional guidelines for bicycle facility treatments and future spacing criteria for new corridors/alignments that would vary across regional sub-areas.
 The study will investigate a range of RBTN facility treatments within the context of roadway functional classification and in consideration of state and national bicycle facility design guidance.
 This effort will evaluate and compare potential synergies and conflicts between bicycling and vehicular traffic across different functional roadway class corridors.